Alexzoofficial/Alexzo/replit.md

 - **No tracking**: Prompts, dimensions, or generation details are NOT stored
 - **Lightweight validation**: API keys are validated against Firestore but no usage data is persisted
 - **Unlimited requests**: Users can make unlimited API calls without database writes
+- **User IP-Based Rate Limiting**: Rate limits are applied per user IP address, not per server.
+This is achieved by:
+  - Extracting user's real IP from request headers (x-forwarded-for, x-real-ip, cf-connecting-ip)
+  - Returning direct Pollinations AI URLs so client browsers fetch images from their own IP
+  - Ensuring Pollinations AI rate limits apply individually per user, not collectively on the server

 ### User Data Management
 When a user deletes their account: